Vertex Form Calculator

 How to Convert Vertex Form to Standard Form

-If you’re following along so far, you might ask yourself how to find standard form from vertex form?
+After learning how to convert standard form to vertex form, it’s logical to ask, how do we convert from vertex form to standard form?
 Recall from above that vertex form for a parabola looks like this.

 y = ax² + bx + c

-You can reverse the formulas above that were used to convert standard form to vertex form to find the values b and c given the vertex form of a parabola.
+You can use the same formulas above that were used to convert standard form to vertex form to find the values h and k given the standard form of a parabola, except this time, we solve them for b and c, respectively:

 b = -2ah